bnzk/django-folderless/README.rst

 simple media manager for django - you won't need those folders.

-nevertheless, heavily experienced by django-filer, and to some extent, feincms.module.medialibrary. initial idea credits: https://github.com/wullerot/
+nevertheless, many similiar things already exist. no wonder this project is heavily experienced by https://github.com/stefanfoulis/django-filer, and to some extent, feincms.module.medialibrary and https://github.com/samluescher/django-media-tree.

+initial idea credits: https://github.com/wullerot/ (manipulated django-filer to hide folders completely).

-this project will use http://semver.org
+this project will use http://semver.org when ready.

 to be written...
 0. deps